Melissa C. Lyon, MPH CPH

 The new county health department recommendations will embody the principles of Public Health 3.0 (a national model for public health in the 21st Century), reflect the Foundational Public Health Services (a suite of capacities and programs that must be provided by public health departments everywhere for the health system to work anywhere), and meet the Pennsylvania Department of Health requirements for county public health departments.

-For more information and assistance, the Delaware County Health Department Wellness Line is available Monday through Friday, from 8:30 a.m. to 4:30 p.m.
+For more information and assistance, the Delaware County Health Department Wellness Line is available 24 hours a day, 7 days a week.
 In addition to responding to phone calls, the Wellness Line also responds to email inquiries.